Exploring the critical issues impacting Black males in higher education

-The University of Akron is gearing up for its sixth annual Black Male Summit, April 12 and 13, 2013, and this year’s gathering promises to be better than ever!
+The University of Akron is gearing up for its seventh annual Black Male Summit, April 11-12, 2014, and this year’s gathering promises to be better than ever!

-Our admissions personnel through our Vice President of Strategic Engagement, Jim Tressel, will maintain ongoing contact with this group of students until their high school graduation and hopefully their enrollment here at the UA.
+Our admissions personnel through our Vice President of Strategic Engagement, Jim Tressel, are maintaining contact with this group of students until their high school graduation and hopefully their enrollment here at the UA.

 We hope you will be able to join us on the campus of The University of Akron to hear nationally renowned speakers, educational leaders, practitioners, and students explore the critical issues affecting Black males in higher education.